Article by Adrian Swain

 Actions begat fame which led to awards and acknowledgment from many quarters: the first Jane Morton Norton Award from Centre College in Danville, Ky., in 1992; the Award for Leadership in Arts and Culture, Eastern Kentucky Leadership Foundation, in 1993; the Distinguished Artist Award, Folk Art Society of America, in 1993; an Al Smith Fellowship for Individual Artists, Kentucky Arts Council, in 1993; a Certificate of Merit for Program Presentation, Kentucky Extension Homemakers Association, in 1993; and the Appalachian Treasure Award from Morehead State University, in 1994.
 In January 1998, Kentucky Governor Paul Patton presented to Minnie the prestigious Individual Artist Award of the Governor’s Awards in the Arts in recognition of her contributions to art and artists.

-ADRIAN SWAIN is Curator at the Kentucky Folk Art Center, Morehead State University.
+ADRIAN SWAIN is the former Curator at the Kentucky Folk Art Center, Morehead State University.